DougLockshield/Fluxion/README.md

 makepkg
 ```

-or using the blackarch repo
+or using the blackarch rep
 ```
 pacman -S fluxion
 ```